-The applicant and the utility shall collaborate to identify an in-service date and develop a project schedule (Appendix L).
+The applicant and the utility shall collaborate to identify an in-service date and develop a project construction schedule (Appendix L).
 The applicant shall build the facility in accordance with the utility-accepted design and the project schedule.
 The utility shall commence construction/installation of system modifications in accordance with the project schedule.
-Utility system modifications will vary in construction time depending on the extent of work and Cancelled effective 04/01/2022.

-equipment required; the schedule for this work is to be discussed and agreed upon with the applicant in Step 6.
+Utility system modifications will vary in construction time depending on the extent of work and equipment required.
+The schedule for this work is to be discussed and agreed upon with the applicant in Step 6.